hegdesan-us/final_project/README.md

 From the data provided above and the model, with 80-85% accuracy that we can provide prediction of diabetes.
 Recall rate seems still high needs more parameter tuning to improve the recall rate.

 **What risk factors are most predictive of diabetes risk?**
+Considering Lasso and Ridge based feature selection both has similar accuracy and precision, we could just use following features from Lasso for model building.
 HighBP', 'GenHlth', 'HighChol', 'Age', 'BMI' are the risk factors are most predictive of diabetes risk

 **Can we use a subset of the risk factors to accurately predict whether an individual has diabetes?**